VienThanh12/Demo-Kempower/README.md

-### A little bit about my self
+## A little bit about myself
 My name is Ha Vien (Kevin), and I am currently pursuing a Bachelor of Engineering in Automotive Engineering Technology at Seinäjoki University of Applied Sciences.

 In my educational journey, I have maintained mostly a GPA of 4.8/5 with 140/240 credits in total, reflecting my commitment to excellence.
 My academic background, coupled with my passion for Information Technology, has driven me to delve into diverse projects and collaborations that showcase my proficiency in various programming languages, frameworks, and tools.
+I have been working with C/C++ for almost 4 years so I can confidently say that whatever language it is, I can learn it fastly and am willing to learn new things.
 One of my notable achievements is completing the Full Stack Open Certification from the University of Helsinki, which enhanced my skills in web development.

 My skill set encompasses a solid understanding of web performance optimization, competitive programming, and expertise in programming languages including C/C++, C#, JavaScript, and Python.
 On the front end, I am proficient in HTML, CSS, and ReactJS, while my back-end capabilities include Node.js, Express.js, and MongoDB.
 I am particularly drawn to Kempower's commitment to a greener environment.